Anmolpoudyal/shell_script/README.md

-This is initial Repo for POC
+This is initial Repo for PO
+#secondary changes
+C